Continuing Inona's quest to stop the Necromancer

 Inona gave a faint smile then frowned "Was it possession?”

-The tall man in black stood looking down at the arrows that fell close by one struck a mask pole near to where he stood. he looked up as another man approached coming to stand next to him.
-“We failed, these people are stronger than we anticipated Viseer.”
+The tall man in black stood looking down at the arrows that fell close by one struck a mask pole near to where he stood.
+He looked up as another man approached stopping to stand next to him

 Koburn stood at the rear of the throne room; making himself as inconspicuous as possible.
 The throne room was crowded with lords, dignitaries and merchants standing about in small groups talking.
 Some spoke in whispers others spoke in open debate.
 Filling the room with discord.
 Koburn could sense an atmosphere of nervous expectancy in the room as they waited for the Emperor to make an appearance.
 He slowly worked his way closer to the throne as the Emperor finally entered with his entourage robed in trappings of his office.
 He was flanked on both sides by royal guardsmen still keeping himself out of plain sight Koburn got his first look at the Emperor.
 On first sight, the Emperor appeared normal.
 Tall in stature with black hair and gaunt features; it was his eyes that gave it away to Koburn.
 The Emperor's blue eyes stared blankly devoid of any emotion.
 Koburn got a good view of the shadowy figure stood behind the Emperor; there was no mistaking Gaylin Olpar.
 Koburn knew for sure he was the one really in charge here.
 The Emperor made the traditional ceremonial greeting before listening to the lords and their complaints.
 The merchants were particularly vocal with their about the raising of taxes.
 What made Koburn’s blood run cold though was the reasons given for raising taxes.
 Mafren had the largest standing army of any nation.
 Yet the Emperor was recruiting even more into the military.
 The people couldn’t understand why the Emperor needed to recruit more.
 They were at peace with most other nations, and there no new threats to the Empire to speak of.